wp-plugins/participants-database/readme.txt

 Images can now be stored anywhere in the WP install directory, and can be moved without breaking image sources.
 The 'Image Upload Location' setting will always determine the location for the images.

 IMPORTANT: Don't store images in the plugin directory (as was the default before version 1.3.2) they could be deleted by automatic upgrades.
 The new default location is in "wp-content/uploads/participants-database/" If you have images in the plugin directory, move them to this directory (it's a good choice, but if you know a better one, use it) and then change the plugin setting to point to the new location.

+**Importing CSV Files**

+CSV is a common file format for exporting databases and spreadsheets.
+You can export a CSV file from your spreadsheet or database and import the records into the plugin.
+It can be a tricky process, so I'll offer a few hints here on getting it to work.

+The import will work most reliably if the CSV file has it's fields delimited by a comma and the text enclosed by double quotes. (this is actually only required for a field that contains a delimiter character) The first row should be a header row containing the column names (which are the same as your field names).
+The encoding of the file must be UTF-8.
+On the CSV import page is a button to export a blank CSV file in the correct format to get you started.

+It is critical that your database or spreadsheet application be able to export the CSV in the proper format for the process to work.
+In some cases, you may have to open your CSV file (as exported from your spreadsheet or database) in a text editing application for further modification to get everything working.
+This must be a plain-text editor, don't try this with a word processor!

+In particular, if your data has both double and single quotes (which are also apostrophes!) in it, it will be very difficult to import because one of the two will need to be used as the text delimiter.
+I suggest you convert quotes and apostrophes that are part of blocks of text into their HTML equivalents: &#39; for apostrophes and single quotes and &quot; for double quotes.
+This way, the text delimiter can do it's job without other characters interfering.
+You will probably have to use a text editing application to make these substitutions.

+The "Image Upload Location" setting in the plugin is important here because that is where the plugin will place the uploaded CSV.
+The default setting for this is 'wp-content/uploads/participants-database/' If the plugin does not find the directory specified in the "Image Upload Location" setting, it will attempt to create it.
+It should notify you if it fails, and you may have to create the directory manually (using an FTP client, for instance) to get the CSV import to work.

+**Plugin Support**

+I do monitor the WP forums and comments page on my own website for support requests.
+I very much appreciate bugs being brought to my attention, so please let me know if things are broken or not working as expected.

+I only ask that you read the documentation before posting with support requests because it will save us both valuable time.
+Many of the issues people have are due to imporoper setup or use of the plugin...this is partly due, I know, to shorcomings in the documentation.
+It is a complex plugin with lots of options, so it can be difficult to explain how it works in a way that everybody will understand.